Azure/AzureDataLake/docs/Hands_on_Labs/Start.md

 ### Before you begin:

--   Keep in mind that Azure Data Lake Store & Azure Data Lake Analytics are currently in PUBLIC PREVIEW.
-This means that when you first try to create an ADLS or ADLA account, that you subscription needs to be approved by Microsoft.
-This process is automatic and usually occurs within 24 hours

 -   Pick an Azure subscription you want to use.
-All the services you create should be in the same subscription
+The services can be in separate subscriptions.

--   Pick a Location to use.
-All the Azure Data Lake services should be in the same service.
-The Azure Data Factory account can be in the same region – but it is not necessary at all
+-   Pick a Location (Region) to use.
+All the Data Lake services should be in the same location.
+The Azure Data Factory account can be in any region

 -   You can choose any Azure Resource Group that you want.
 It won’t affect the how the labs are done.
+We recommend using one like ....

+    "username_adl_hol"

 ### Step 1: Login to the Azure Portal